PUMNL/nl.pum.dsa/README.md

 Adds a set of additional fields to the activity "DSA".
 These are not "custom fields" as known in CiciCRM.
 This set of fields is stored in civicrm_dsa_compose.
 If present, the field "original_id" in the case is used to tie the fields to the case, otherwise the case' id is used.

 A user is offered to add a DSA activity (if defined in xml).
+On the activity the user is supposes to select a participant (implicit selection of payment type and participant role).
-However, if a DSA activity is present in any status other than 'dsa_paid', 'Cancelled' or 'Not Required', The option to create a new DSA activity is withdrawn from the list of options.
+Only one DSA activity per participant (!) will be allowed in any status other than 'dsa_paid', 'Cancelled' or 'Not Required'.
-Once processed (status is set to 'dsa_paid', another DSA activity (likely for creditation or additional paiment) can be made.
+Once processed (status is automatically set to 'dsa_paid', another DSA activity (likely for creditation or additional payment) can be made.
-If multiple DSA activities are being edited into a state that would lead to having more than one 'open' DSA activity, validation will block the ones causing a violation.
+If multiple DSA activities are being edited into a state that would lead to having more than one 'open' DSA activity, for a single participant, validation will block the ones causing a violation.

 ** TO DO **
 * test install process
-* scheduled export of DSA activities / promotion to status "dsa_paid'
+* scheduled export of DSA activities / promotion to status "dsa_paid"
+* control feature to export only on certain days on/after a specified date
 * form adjustments regarding creditation
 * white overlay screens for activity, status change etc.
-* batch management (start- / end dates)
+* batch management (filling out start- / end dates)
-* disable move to case, copy to case, delete etc.
+* disable move to case, copy to case, delete / conditional disabling edit.
+* maintenance option for civicrm_pum_country: create / remove / edit additional country info (unless fully replaced by a country card feature)
 ***